mterente/FMB-SAMPLES/README.md

 # FMB-SAMPLES

-A set of samples ready to be cloned and modified at will locally
+A set of samples ready to be cloned and modified at will

 Installation steps:
 1) setup your SSH Key as explained here <br />